 Teaching kids about poverty can be challenging.
 Children as young as 5 are introduced to different socio-economic levels at school.

 They may hear from another child that they are moving because their parents don’t have enough money to pay the rent.
-And they may learn kids eat free breakfast and lunch at school because their’s not enough money at home to pay for food.
+And they may learn kids eat free breakfast and lunch at school because there's not enough money at home to pay for food.

-Maybe you drive or walk past homeless people who are asking for money each day.
-Even young children can sense that people are not having their basic needs met and they may begin to worry that the same thing could happen to them.
+Even young children can sense people are not having their basic needs met.
+They may even begin to worry the same thing could happen to them.

 It’s important we help teach children about poverty without confusing them or creating anxiety about this complex topic.
 Here are some ways you can talk to kids about poverty without creating unnecessary fear or worry.